Bruno Kreisky Foundation

 Darwish Mazen (Syria)

 The Syrian journalist and human rights activist Mazen Darwish founded the Syrian Center for Media and Freedom of Expression (SCM) in 2004.
-Together with other activists, he reported on the infringements of the right to freedom of expression and the situation of political detainees in Syria.
-He fought for a reform of the Press Law and drew international attention to the disappearance of bloggers and journalists.
-From the very start of the protest movement in Syria, he was one of the major information sources for foreign media.
-His commitment to this cause led to repeated conflicts with the Syrian regime.
-Since 2007, he has been banned from travelling and arrested several times.
-In February 2012, the offices of the SCM were searched by the Syrian Secret Service and 16 staff members arrested, among them Mazen Darwish.
-He is still in prison today.
-Reporters without Frontiers elected him as journalist of the year 2012.
+Together with other activists, he reported on the restricted freedom of expression and the situation of political prisoners in Syria.
+He campaigned for a reform of the press law and drew international attention to the disappearance of bloggers and journalists.
+Since the beginning of the protest movement in Syria, he has been one of the most important sources of information for foreign media.
+His commitment led to repeated conflicts with the Syrian regime.
+Since 2007, he has been subject to a travel ban and arrested several times.
+In February 2012, the Syrian secret service raided the SCM offices and arrested 16 employees, including Mazen Darwish.
+Reporters Without Borders named him Journalist of the Year 2012.
+In August 2015, Darwish was provisionally released, and a month later, a court granted him amnesty.
+He lives in exile in Germany.